prince0010/chess-microservices/VPS.md

 This is the configuration of VPS for We-Chess App

+## Remember these points

+1. Remember to use SSL and a secure and properly nginx configuration for production.
+2. Disabled port Redis container module to internet and only use internally, configure ufw firewall to block redis port.

 ## Initial configuration (APPLIED AT March 24)

 `root@srv768144:~# systemctl status nginx